MariuszJozef/GEANT4-MinimalExample3-TargetAndInteractions/README.md

 ![Radiation interacts with the target](GEANT4-MinimalWorkingExample3-run3.gif)

 ## N.B.
 In GEANT4 not every instance of a class with "new" needs to be explicitly deleted by the user, this is handled by the GEANT4 kernel.
+Refer online to "Geant4 User's Guide for Application Developers".